Scientists find rare tree thought to be extinct in Texas - NewsBreak

 The tree was first described by scientists in the 1930s.

-When discovered earlier this year, the trunk of the oak was scarred by fire and showed signs of severe fungal infection.Get ready for another hot weekend in the RGV
+When discovered earlier this year, the trunk of the oak was scarred by fire and showed signs of severe fungal infection.How to protect your children from ‘dry drowning’

 According to scientists, a drought or fire has the potential to end its life.